aitor-alvarez/PatternFinder/README.md

 # PatternFinder
-An algorithmic framework for retrieving musical patterns from Renaissance music.
+An algorithmic framework for retrieving musical patterns from MIDI files.

 ## Installation